 Pine cones are a great sustainable decor option for designing Christmas ornaments, centerpieces, focal points, gifts, and much more.
 They are abundant during the winter season in most parts of the United States if you want to use real ones.
 If they are in short supply where you live, opt for fake ones.
 Just dont try to burn them!

-They can also be purchased at almost any craft store if you do not live in an area with pine cones or just want to use fake ones.
-There are a lot of ways that you can utilize pines cones, from winter kindling to Christmas decor, and they are safe for the whole family to use in most cases.
+Fake ones, called pseudocones, can be purchased at almost any craft store.
+There are a lot of ways that you can utilize pines cones, from winter kindling (real ones) to Christmas decor (real or pseudocones), and they are safe for the whole family to use in most cases.

 Ornament Ideas for Pine Cones